The Best Livestock Feed Storage Containers

 These stacking containers resemble bins and have round lids that you can easily screw on and off, keeping mice completely out.
-Inside is a scoop, and each container will hold 50 pounds of feed.
+Inside is a scoop; each container will hold 50 pounds of feed.
 This surprised me since the bins look relatively small.

 We have used these containers for several years now, and they are my favorite way to store feed both in our barn and now in our home as well.
-I have never had a bug or pest invade the contents inside making this an investment that was worth the money.
+I have never had a bug or pest invade the contents inside, making this an investment worth the money.

 Plastic Feed Storage Containers Review